Congrats to Raffle Winners Josh Lay and Charlotte Albert!

 Support us to Move Sandow Lakes Energy's Gas Plant OUT of the Blue Community!

-The Blue community has come a long way since private energy company SL Energy targeted us in 2024.
+Blue's response to SL Energy, with MTGP's help, has come a long way since SLE targeted us in 2024.

-SL Energy's "surprise" Blue gas plant is not a done deal, but it's expensive to fight!
+SLE's "surprise" gas-fired power plant is not a done deal, but it's expensive to fight!

 Status of SLE's project and the need for your support